watsonwork/watsonwork-developer-docs/guides/V1_Action_Fulfillment.md

 The generic annotation can be added through GraphQL for these targeted messages.
 In addition to the title and text field, generic annotations within a targeted message can contain buttons with a title, id and style.
 The title is the text that is displayed to the user.
 The button identifier (id) is used as the actionId of a Webhook event that is sent back to your app.
 The current styles are _PRIMARY_ (purple button) AND _SECONDARY_ (gray button).

-Here's an example with a generic annotation:
+Here’s an example with a generic annotation:

 ```
   mutation {